Intentional one-person firm

 The Peer Review Program is a voluntary system established by the accounting profession to provide an independent inspection of a CPA firm’s quality control procedures and then test compliance with those procedures.

 In the summer of 2003, my firm passed its first Peer Review.
-In the fall of 2015, I passed my fifth Peer Review.
-In every review, Ulvog CPA received the highest level report without any written recommendations for improvement.
+In the fall of 2018, I passed my sixth Peer Review.
+In every review, Ulvog CPA received the highest level report.

 Up until 2011, it was voluntary for CPA firms in California to go through the peer review process.
 Since then it is mandatory.
 As you can see, my firm chose to participate in this process since it was founded.